priya-147/M1_SmartBlindAssistant_UTIL/1_Requirements/_Intro/README.md

 the blind person can hear.

  * Currently, various instruments are invented to help the visually blind people by many methods.
-Our project helps to improve the strength of the people by automatic navigation.
+The project helps to improve the strength of the people by automatic navigation.
 By wearing this aid, they can face any obstacles without any fear.
-In the yearly projects, many of them used infrared sensor, but in this project we use ultrasonic sensor to measure the distance.
-Our aim is to provide an efficient instrument to blind people.
+In the yearly projects, many of them used infrared sensor, but in this project I use ultrasonic sensor to measure the distance.
+Aim is to provide an efficient instrument to blind people.
 It leads to good results in detecting the obstacles, wherever the blind is.
 Wearing an aid is more convenient than carrying a stick wherever they go.